CamIce2002/TheMrNewVegas.github.io/docs/3ddr/5-Gameplay/1-General.md

 **﻿﻿﻿﻿﻿﻿Guardian:** 3 Expert
 **Champion:** 1 Master

-## Guild Progression Post-Completion
+### Radiant Guild Quests

-- Each guild now has radiant quests which infinitely populate, allowing for infinite replayability and a way to earn gold/rewards for doing simple tasks
+- Each guild now has radiant quests which infinitely populate, allowing for constant replayability and a way to earn gold/rewards for doing simple tasks
 - The gold rewards from these quests also scale with the player's level!
 - In addition to this, radiant dungeon quests have been added to the Mage's Guild to add even more excitement to the radiant system.
 - For more information visit the appropriate nexus pages or the wiki documentation.